09 Aug The 3 Rs of Employee Recognition Done Right: R2 to the rescue!

 R2 to the rescue!
 (Let the nerdy Sci-Fi jokes begin!)

-If your team sees this recognition as something that is important to you, it will be important to them.
+If your team sees your recognition program as something that is important to you, it will be important to them.

 “That some achieve great success, is proof to all that others can achieve it as well.” —Abraham Lincoln

-The reasons you Recognize them will be tied to the action they just performed and go a long way toward reinforcing the behavior.
+The reasons you Recognize them will be more closely tied to the behaviors they exhibited & will go a long way toward reinforcing that behavior.

 Unfortunately, poor planning often robs managers of this enormous opportunity to show employees how important recognition is to the management team.

 Recognizing employees daily & on-the-spot is essential too and MyEmployees provides tools for that: Spot-On!

 Click HERE to order your Spot-On kit or get a refill!!

 Need more proof that timing is indeed as critical as we’re making it out to be?